amritrai5757/onlinestore/README.md

-Built react app(client/frontend) which is hosted on firebase.

 Built express app(server) along with cloud funtions(serverless framework i.e,automatic scaling of server when needed) hosted on google cloud.

-Used firestore(nosql,schemaless database) running on cloud.

 Used firebase authentication for user authentication.